-If you have any questions or do not understand something, take responsibility for your safety and consult with your dealer or the bicycle's manufacturer.
+If you have any questions or do not understand something it is your responsibility, for your own safety, to consult with your dealer or the bicycle's manufacturer.

-NOTE:
+NOTF:

 This manual is not intended as a comprehensive use, service, repair or maintenance manual.
 Please see your dealer for all service, repairs or maintenance.
-Your dealer may also be able to refer you to classes, clinics or books on bicycle use, service, repair or maintenance.
+Your dealer may also be able to refer you to classes, clinics, or books on bicycle use, service, repair or maintenance.